IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Search Page](../images/ITAA-search.png)

-Currently the search is made against a set of keywords and tags as well as the text of the Title of the architecture.
+The default search is made against a set of keywords and tags as well as the text of the Title of the architecture.
 Each architecture can have a set of tags associated with them.
-These include the applicable **Industry(ies), Technology(ies), and Tags**.
+These include the applicable **Industry(ies), Technology(ies), and Tags** which are part of the architecture meta-data.
+(The architecture level meta-data is editable by clicking on the "Information" toolbar icon within the architecture itself.)